Userwithaname/fin/README.md

 > Unless using direct links, Fin looks for the font's download
 > link within the webpage source.
 If the site layout, links, or
 > files change, the installer may need to be updated as well.
+> Note that in order for installers to work, the download link
+> must be accessible without JavaScript.

 > [!NOTE]
 > Installers using direct links currently cannot detect updates